slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On science

 <!--
-- if you cannot question it, it's not science, it's propaganda.
+- if you cannot question it, it’s not science, it’s propaganda.
 - trust the science is the most anti-science statement ever. questioning science is how you do science.
 - theories are explanations, not predictions. prediction comes after the explanation
 - theories are not derived from anything. human minds crete them by rearranging, combining, altering and adding to existing ideias. we guess.